-Since 1950 teacher education graduates have taken the National Teacher Examinations.
+Since 1950 teacher education graduates have taken the required examinations for certification.
 Their average scores have been above the national average.

 These graduates are now serving as administrators, teachers and counselors in Christian schools, public schools, mission schools in foreign countries, and a wide range of Christian ministries around the world.